Louisiana Industrial Electrocution Lawyers

 Louisiana Law and the Prescriptive Period for Electrocution Claims

 The discovery rule may extend the period in limited circumstances.
 If an injury consequence was not apparent on the date of the accident, the clock may begin on the date the injury was or reasonably should have been discovered.
 This matters in electrocution cases because delayed neurological damage, cardiac arrhythmia following electrical exposure, and chronic pain syndromes from burns sometimes manifest weeks or months after the incident.
 La.
 C.C.
 Art.
-3492 governs the discovery rule application.
+3493.1 governs the prescriptive period to which the discovery rule applies.

 La.
 C.C.
 Art.
 2323 sets Louisiana’s comparative fault rule.
 As of January 1, 2026, a plaintiff who is 51% or more at fault recovers nothing.
 A plaintiff who is 50% or less at fault has damages reduced proportionally.
 Insurance companies defending electrocution cases routinely build their strategy around attributing fault to the injured worker for entering a hazardous area or failing to follow a safety procedure.
 Your attorney’s response to that strategy requires specific knowledge of OSHA electrical standards and how they allocate responsibility.